Virginia Commonwealth University

 Supriyo is involved in research, teaching and other professional services.

 Think outside the box, be creative and keep an open mind.

 In which technical fields within Nanotechnology does your work apply best?

 Q: When did you first find that your career path focused on nanotechnology?

 Bandyopadhyay: When I was a Ph.D. student at Purdue University in the mid-1980s, I was first exposed to nanotechnology while working on my Ph.D. dissertation.
 From then on, my career path focused on nanotechnology and has not deviated from that since then.
-I continued in that path during my entire academic career spanning nearly three decades.
+I continued in that path during my entire academic career spanning over three decades.

 Q: What current nanotechnology applications are you working on?